kumars35/CS1XA3/Project01/README.md

 the cat compile_error.log command is used in my script to display what is in my file.

-On the other hand, if Y
+On the other hand, if N
 (be sure to use capital N),
 no is picked, usuing echo,
 "Thank you, the todo.log file has been made." is displayed.